rusili/AC-Android/homework/unit-6/week-3-4.md

 **Saturday, February 4, 2017**
 Due by 10:00pm
 - Submit your MVP by 10:00pm.
 - Be ready to demo the following afternoon!
+Please review [the presentation guidelines](https://docs.google.com/presentation/d/1j3xeG9RZaw1KUueBTE3iUgveHP5_DK-kS3Xm6fnBfVk/edit?usp=sharing) and be prepared for the demo.